aDotInTheVoid/boxcars/docs/report/presentation.md

 1. C++ acquires all cowns
 2. C++ calls function pointer in behaviour on that behaviour
-3. Rust trampoline retreives cowns and captures
+3. Rust trampoline retrieves cowns and captures
     - This is done via call into C++ with outpointers
 4. Rust trampoline invokes underlying closure
-5. C++ makes closures availble, and free's allocation
+5. C++ makes closures available, and free's allocation

 Rust knows only how `Slot`s are laid out, but not how `BehaviourCore` or `Work` are.